 All of the Pediatric Cardiology faculty members are active in clinical research and as such, fellows may participate in a wide variety of projects.
 As indicated above, the fellows may also collaborate with investigators outside of pediatric cardiology depending on interests.
-Brief descriptions of current research efforts within pediatric cardiology include:

 Training in clinical research involves more than the traditional apprenticeship with an established mentor and performing a research study.
 The clinician investigator must be trained in research methodology which should include techniques of patient-oriented research, hypothesis generation, study design, and statistical analysis.
-We require all fellows to take a course in medical statistics.

 The mission of the Department is to accelerate and enhance the training and career development of clinical investigators, promote the conduct of high-quality patient-oriented research, develop effective mechanisms to facilitate translational research, and provide a formal mechanism of institutional recognition for clinical scientists.